 Modifying the network device’s hostname in a Linux system is an uncomplicated procedure that can be executed via the terminal.
-This tutorial will cover how to change the hostname on Debian 11 Bullseye and Debian 10 Buster using the command line.
+This tutorial will cover how to use the command line to change the hostname on Debian 12 Bookworm, Debian 11 Bullseye, and Debian 10 Buster.
 A hostname is a unique name allocated to a computer or device within a network and is used to differentiate it from other devices on the same network.
 Modifying the hostname can aid in identifying or customizing a specific network device.

 Method 1: Change hostname with “hostnamectl.”

-To change the hostname in Debian, the process starts with launching the terminal.
+The process starts with launching the terminal to change the hostname in Debian.
 To do so, you can either click on the terminal icon located in the application launcher.
-After opening the terminal; you will need to execute the command “sudo hostnamectl set-hostname new_hostname” to modify the hostname.
+After opening the terminal, you must execute the command “sudo hostnamectl set-hostname new_hostname” to modify the hostname.
 Remember to replace “new_hostname” with the desired name you want to assign to your Debian device.

 sudo hostnamectl set-hostname new-hostname